Herpes Simplex Viruses

-Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir) -- the antiviral pills used to treat genital herpes -- can also treat the cold sores associated with oral herpes (herpes labialis).
-A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet – the patient applies the tablet to the gum region of the mouth where it dissolves during the course of the day.
-In addition, acyclovir is available in topical form, as is a related drug penciclovir (Denavir).
+Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir), the antiviral pills used to treat genital herpes, can also treat the cold sores associated with oral herpes (herpes labialis).
+A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet; it is applied to the gum region of the mouth, where it dissolves during the course of the day.
+In addition, acyclovir is available in topical form, as is the related drug penciclovir (Denavir).

 These ointments or creams can help shorten healing time and duration of symptoms.
-However, none are truly effective in eliminating outbreaks.
+However, none are truly effective at eliminating outbreaks.

-- Penciclovir (Denavir) heals herpes simplex virus 1 (HSV-1) sores on average about half a day faster than without treatment, stops viral shedding, and reduces the duration of pain.
-Ideally, the patient should apply the cream within the first hour of symptoms, although the medication can still help if applied later.
+- Penciclovir (Denavir) heals HSV-1 sores on average about half a day faster than without treatment, stops viral shedding, and reduces the duration of pain.
+Ideally, you should apply the cream within the first hour of symptoms, although the medication can still help if applied later.
 The drug is continued for 4 consecutive days, and should be reapplied every 2 hours while awake.

 - Acyclovir ointment (Zovirax, generic) works best when applied early (at the first sign of pain or tingling).

-- Docosanol cream (Abreva) is the only FDA-approved non-prescription ointment for oral herpes.
-The patient applies the cream five times a day, beginning at the first sign of tingling or pain.
+- Docosanol cream (Abreva) is the only FDA-approved nonprescription ointment for oral herpes.
+Apply the cream 5 times a day, beginning at the first sign of tingling or pain.

 - Over-the-counter topical ointments may provide modest relief.
 They include Anbesol gel, Blistex lip ointment, Camphophenique, Herpecin-L, Viractin, and Zilactin.
 Some contain a topical anesthetic such as benzocaine, tetracaine, or phenol.

-Patients can manage most herpes simplex infections that develop on the skin at home with over-the-counter painkillers and measures to relieve symptoms.
+Most herpes simplex infections that develop on the skin can be managed at home with over-the-counter painkillers and simple measures to relieve symptoms.